cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 CloudBees welcomes you to use the GitHub issue tracker to report bugs or suggest features.

 When filing an issue, please check existing open, or recently closed, issues to ensure someone else has not already reported the issue.
-Also review the upstream repositories:
+You should also review the upstream repositories:

 - [aws-ia/terraform-aws-eks-blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints)
 - [aws-ia/terraform-aws-eks-blueprints-addons](https://github.com/aws-ia/terraform-aws-eks-blueprints-addons/tree/main)